 As mentioned above, I have also volunteered to organize symposia outside of my research area that benefit the larger university community.
 The 2020 Food Insecurity Symposium brought together administrators from Duke University and the University of North Carolina at Chapel Hill, representatives from other Triangle Area universities, key stakeholders at Duke including the head of dining services and the financial aid office, and experts on food insecurity on college campuses.
 Importantly, we were also able to recruit speakers from Duke, the University of North Carolina at Chapel Hill, and NC State University to present data on food insecurity among students at each of these universities.
 With this critical group of attendees, we facilitated a working group session to discuss the root causes of food insecurity and effective policy changes to reduce food insecurity among students on our campus.
+As a direct result of this second symposium, I worked with fellow students and key administrators to write Duke’s Food Security Strategic Plan.
 I am excited to continue addressing food insecurity on Duke's campus in collaboration with administrators in Student Affairs and The Graduate School and with leaders of Duke's Alumni Association.